Adzouz/AidenClarkMusic/README.md

 # 🎹 Aiden Clark - Website

-Website for the music artist Aiden Clark (Montréal, CA).
+Website for the music artist Aiden Clark (Montréal, CAN).
 Created to share all past and upcoming song releases.
 Made with React.

-(Tested with Node 10.23.0)
+(Tested with Node 16.14.0)

 - [x] ⛏ SSR support